The OCSO is an Equal Opportunity Employer

 - Must be able to perform the essential functions of a deputy sheriff.

-- Residency requirement: Sworn members must reside in Okaloosa, Walton, or Santa Rosa County
+- Residency requirement: Sworn members must reside in Okaloosa or its surrounding counties.

 - Physical Abilities Test